taotriad/BabySomnia/Video_guide.md

 and start from the beginning in that section.
 So for instance, if your introduction to Dreamcatcher happened to be BOCA (a rather common thing), you'd go to the section containing the Dystopia trilogy and watch Scream, BOCA again just to refresh your memory, then Odd Eye.
-If you're still confused after that you can read the spoilers (though in the case of the Dystopia trilogy there are only hints, since the videos are fairly straight-forward).
+If you're still confused after that you can read the spoilers.

 If you're not here because you want to react to Dreamcatcher, feel free to jump around however you choose.
 For your own viewing experience I'd recommend watching